-Wikis are web sites for bringing together user contributions, though they are designed to be more radically collaborative than blogs.
-According to the Wikipedia, a wiki is as follows:
+Wikis are also websites for bringing together user contributions, though they are designed to be more radically collaborative.
+According to the Wikipedia, a wiki is:

-A website that allows the visitors themselves to easily add, remove, and otherwise edit and change available content, typically without the need for registration.
-10
+"a website that allows the visitors themselves to easily add, remove, and otherwise edit and change available content, typically without the need for registration."

 The ideal scenario for wikis is allowing anyone to edit pages, combined with a lack of broken links.
-That is, when a user follows a link to a page that doesn't exist, the user is not given a 404 error but rather the opportunity to create that page.
+That is, when a user follows a link to a page that doesn't exist, the user is not given a 404 error, but rather the opportunity to create that page.

-I mention blogs and wikis together in this chapter because they are siblings.
-Indeed, there are hybrid blogs/wikis-or at least experimentation to bring them into hybrid structures.
-11 And there are other similarities between blogs and wikis: both are used to publish web sites, both can have APIs that facilitate integration, and both tend to have plug-in infrastructures that make them more like platforms than simple software.
-This combination of APIs and plug-ins increases the mashup opportunities.
+Blogs and wikis are brought together in this chapter because they are siblings.
+Indeed, there are hybrid blogs/wikis -- or at least experimentation to bring them into hybrid structures.
+There are other similarities between blogs and wikis: both are used to publish websites, both can have APIs that facilitate integration, both tend to have plug-in infrastructures that make them more like platforms than simple software.
+This combination of APIs and plug-ins makes for mashup opportunities.